 Some of the positions you can obtain:

-In either small group setting or with clients individually, you will help people deal with their problems whether they be personal, social, vocational, physical, educational or spiritual in manner.
+In either a small group setting or with clients individually, you will help people deal with their problems, whether they be personal, social, vocational, physical, educational or spiritual in manner.

 Manage client inquiries by gathering information and responding to questions.
 Work to research and resolve problems in a timely manner.
 Assist members in understanding and maximizing the benefits and use of their program.

 Provide support to ensure that both the psychiatric and physical care needs of patients are met.
-Promote and maintain a healthy, safe, and therapeutic treatment setting that allows the recovery process to occur within the individual.
-This may involve evaluating or intervening and providing therapeutic one to one interaction with patients.
+Promote and maintain a healthy, safe and therapeutic treatment setting that allows the recovery process to occur within the individual.
+This may involve evaluating or intervening and providing therapeutic, one-on-one interaction with patients.

 Typically as a member of the pastoral staff, provide counseling services within a church setting that integrates biblical values in the restoration process with clients.